fxfactorial/reasonml-brotli/README.md

 # Issues

+PRs and code reviews are always welcome and appreciated.

-1. I suck at `C++` so its maybe not the most idiomatic but it works.
+1. I suck at `C++` so its maybe not the most idiomatic `C++` but it works.
-2. Some low hanging fruit available for refactoring, leaving it for a pull request for a developer eager to get into open-source.
+2. The build system relies on a `python` script, I wish it didn't.